nikkNizz/Drawish/README.md

 #### Undo/Redo
 In the top left selection box you can navigate through the history of the last 8 changes.
+You can also use the ctrl-Z key combination to go back.
 To return to the left image, press the top left button [Redo].
 If a change is made from a previous image, the left image will no longer be available.

 #### Zoom